 Tuition Per Year: $26,322

-The University of California at Irvine is a contender for having one of the strongest education graduate programs in the state.
+The University of California, Irvine is a contender for having one of the strongest education graduate programs in the state.
 The school confers the MAT, a program that has been created to offer students both a graduate degree as well as an apprenticeship to help them prepare to become teachers.
 This school is headquartered in Irvine, California, and holds regional accreditation by the WASC.

 The MAT program features both Single Subject and Multiple Subject Credentials.
 Both are accredited by the California Department of Education and will lead to licensure to teach in the state of California.
 Students can earn the degree and the license in as little as 14 months with full-time study.